-Yikes!
-McLeish pities the people who fall into the first three categories, without taking into account their life circumstances.
-Maybe someone made a misstep here or experienced a mishap there.
-Perhaps some of those lost dreams are due to personal sacrifice, such as caring for a sick child or a family member in need.
+Hmm, McLeish pities the people who fall into the first three categories, without taking into account their life circumstances.
+Maybe someone made a misstep or experienced a mishap.
+Perhaps some of these lost dreams are due to personal sacrifice, such as caring for a sick child or a family member in need.

 Keys to becoming a Ulyssean adult

-That said, I do like the idea of the Ulyssean adult.
-A website devoted to McLeish’s work draws upon a later book, The Challenge of Aging (1983), to identify five factors that nurture the development of a Ulyssean adult:
+That said, I do like his concept of the Ulyssean adult.
+In a later book, The Challenge of Aging (1983), McLeish identified five factors that nurture the development of a Ulyssean adult:

 Easier said than done

 Especially if life has dealt you some frustrations, blows, and setbacks, this may seem like an elusive ideal.
-Life sucks and then you die, right?
+As the saying goes, Life sucks and then you die, right?

-However, what other choice do we have?
-For the vast majority of people, a life of growth, exploration, and zestfulness isn’t simply handed to us.
-We can either pursue it or opt out.
+However, what other choices do we have?
+For the vast majority of people, lives of growth, exploration, and zestfulness aren’t simply handed to us.
+We can either pursue such lives or opt out.